openethereum/js-libs/packages/light.js/docs/concepts/reactive-programming.md

 On the other side, we have **Observers**.
 They consume the data emitted by Observables, by subscribing to them, and imperatively doing some operations on each received value, like printing the value to the console.

 In a nutshell, you define you app's logic by declaratively combining Observables, and eventually, an Observer subscribes to the resulting Observable.
-This Observer prints the value or updated a React component.
+This Observer prints the value or updates a React component.

 # RxJS